 These plans are the central work programs for the ICPDR.
 As such, they are developed with strong involvement of civil society and stakeholders from the beginning.
 This was done in 2009, and is also currently pursued.

 The ICPDR engages in public participation through primarily two means: firstly, through the active involvement of observer organisations on the level of both expert group meetings and plenary meeting; and secondly, through activities that ensure a high level of public consultation in the development of the plans - such as stakeholder workshops, online surveys or public calls for the submission of comments on draft documents.

 As civil society can be more meaningfully involved in the work of the ICPDR if representatives are well-informed about the objectives and structure of it, public information, educational initiatives and outreach activities support the public participation of the ICPDR.
 These include Danube Day, the Danube Box or the publication of the magazine Danube Watch.

-An additional line of stakeholder involvement is the cooperation with the private sector, in particular the Coca-Cola system.
+An additional line of stakeholder involvement is the cooperation with the private sector.
 This line of activities is formalised through the "Business Friends of the Danube" initiative.